-Join us as we foray into the mystical world of mushroom hunting!
+Join us as we foray into the mystical world

 The Eco-Institute is home to numerous types of wild mushrooms, from the delicious to the deadly.
 Local mycologist Anna McHugh will lead us in a course on mushroom identification, then we'll walk and collect mushrooms,